-Dark Matter (Alpha)
+Dark Matter (PDF)

 Dark Matter is a full science fiction conversion for 5th Edition that unlocks a universe of adventure for your table, without leaving your favorite fantasy staples behind.
-The core book is is over 250 pages and will grow and improve as we add the finishing touches.

 Dark Matter is for any player or GM who wants a little more sci-fi at their table.
-Though it's a full campaign setting, Dark Matter is designed with flexibility as a top priority: the rules and options in Dark Matter can seamlessly be applied to any 5E campaign from the definitely-not-Star-Wars settings the to all-inclusive fantasy games.
+Though it's a full campaign setting, Dark Matter is designed with flexibility as a top priority: the rules and options in Dark Matter can seamlessly be applied to any 5E campaign from definitely-not-Star-Wars settings to all-inclusive fantasy games.
 You need Dark Matter if you want to throw a blaster, laser sword, or starship into your next game, even if it's only for one session.

 What's in Dark Matter?